-- Now click on Check for updates button.
+- Now click on the Check for updates button.

 Windows will now check for updates.
-If any updates are available Windows will download them in the background and install them once you restart your PC.
-After updating your PC, check if the problem still persists.
+If any are available, Windows will download them in the background and install them once you restart your PC.
+After updating your PC, check if the problem persists.

-- Open the Settings app and navigate to Accounts section.
+- Press Windows + I to open the Settings app and navigate to the Accounts section.

-- Navigate to the Family & other people in the menu on the left and click on Add someone else to this PC.
+- Navigate to the Family & other people in the menu on the left.
+Then click on Add someone else to this PC.

 - Click on I don’t have this person’s sign-in information.